Bristol Open Grand Prix rules and formats

 Round robin

-N.B: A round robin play-off win will not accrue any points.
+N.B: A round robin play-off win will not accrue any points, except for the round robin win bonus.

 A player's best seven tournament points performances throughout the year will count towards his/her final total, thus anyone entering more than seven of the tournaments will discard low point scores.

-In the event of a tie on total points, there will be two levels of tie-break: (1) fewest tournaments entered in total during the OGP season; (2) results of any meetings of the players in question during the OGP season.
-Should neither of these criteria result in an outright decision and the positions in question should be significant in terms of championship, prizes, or qualification for other competitions, then a play-off will be ordered.
-Otherwise such players will be deemed to have finished equal.
+In the event of a tie on total points, there will be four levels of tie-break: (1) fewest tournaments entered in total during the BGP season; (2) highest percentage of wins in all BGP matches throughout the year; (3) results of any meetings of the players in question during the BGP season; and (4) a play-off where necessary to separate significant positions.
+Otherwise, i.e. where the positions are not otherwise significant, such players will be deemed to have finished equal.

 The rewards

-The player finishing with the most OGP points at the end of the year is the OGP champion, and will hold the OGP Shield for twelve months.
+The player finishing with the most BGP points at the end of the year is the BGP champion, and will hold the BGP Shield for twelve months.

 The winner and runner-up receive engraved mementoes, and the top three receive small cash prizes.

-Top positions will also be used to determine entry into the annual Bristol Masters event, in the event of qualifiers for that competition not taking up their places.
+Finishing positions will also be used to determine substitute entry into the annual Bristol Masters event, in the event of qualifiers for that competition not taking up their places.

 Historical rule changes